-I’m the author of a collection of poetry called Ghost of the Fisher Cat (Salmon Poetry, 2016), and another called The lucky star of hidden things (2012), which was also translated into Italian by Lorenzo Mari and published by L’Arcolaio in 2015.
+I’m the author of a collection of poetry called Ghost of the Fisher Cat (Salmon Poetry, 2016), and another called The lucky star of hidden things (2012), the latter of which was translated into Italian by Lorenzo Mari and published by L’Arcolaio in 2015.
+Ghost will be translated in 2020.
 A chapbook, titled Invisible, Insane, was published by the surrealist publishing house, SurVision, in 2019.
 Currently, I’m writing an auto-fictional prose-poetry childhood memoir, with immense gratitude to the Arts Council of Ireland for their support.
 I am a freelance mentor, editor and reviewer.
 I facilitate poetry workshops and sometimes judge competitions.
 I am also a consultant with The Inkwell Group: http://www.inkwellwriters.ie/people/afric-mcglinchey/

 I have an addiction to buying books and half of those in my possession are still unread.
 There must be a word for that!

 I was lucky enough to be one of fourteen poets to get a place on the three-day Masterclass with Don Share at the magical Molly Keane Writers’ Retreat in Ardmore.
 I have dozens of pages of notes, but this is a glimpse into some of the insights he offered.
 Yes, we know many of these things already, but it’s good to be reminded.
 And this is Don Share – if we pay attention, we might just get into Poetry Magazine one day.

 The first thing Don looks at is the shape of the poem on a page.
 If it has sections, do the sections help?
 He likes names rather than pronouns.
 Names are striking things, he says.
 They can do a lot in a poem.
 Look at the etymology of words.
 What does Inchigeela mean?
 A place name becomes imbued with the qualities of its history.
 Be curious.
 Don’t just…